MercersKitchen/Advanced-CS/README.md

 ---

 # Getting Started
-- Ensure you can see all file extensions: View / [Checkbox] Show File Extensions
 - Ensure your email is working and protected, "Have I Been Pwned?", "Badrap": this is now a legal and recorded form of communication for everything online
 - LinkedIn Account: create one and maintain links to your GitHub Portfolio
 - Creating and Maintaining a GitHub Account: https://github.com/MercersKitchen/Creating-a-GitHub-Repository
   - Create a Pong Respository
   - `ReadMe.md`: Notes about Easter Eggs and other research and ideas into Pong
-  - Include the Following Folders ... (remember, without a ReadMe.txt file, the folder will not be created)
+  - Include the Following Folders ... (remember, without a REadMe.txt file, the folder will not be created)
     - / Procedural Pong / ReadMe.txt
     - / Prototyping Objects / ReadMe.txt
     - / OPP Pong / ReadMe.txt